 We understand that there are some people who don’t like being asked to talk about charitable work, or to donate to a project or cause, and our fundraisers are trained to respect those who would sooner not engage.
 At no stage does the team wish to pressure any individual and will endeavour to make members of the public feel comfortable in ending any engagement or conversation.

 The Veterans’ Foundation is committed to the promotion of ethical fundraising and challenging the charitable sector to ensure best practice.
 To the best of our knowledge, the Veterans’ Foundation raises funds using highest professional standards and at the lowest possible prices available in Britain.

 If you would like to make a complaint about your experience you can do so by mailing email@example.com.

-How to identify our Fundraisers
+How to identify Veterans' Foundation Fundraisers

 All of our fundraisers are identifiable by the clothes they wear and by the identity cards they carry.
 The Veterans’ Foundation logo will feature on their polo shirts, sweatshirts and coats and the branded lanyard will carry an ID card with full details of the charity and fundraising professionals.

-Where are The Veterans' Foundation Fundraisers Now?
+Where are the Veterans' Foundation Fundraisers today?

 The Veterans’ Foundation face-to-face fundraisers engage with the public and inform them of the work carried out by the Veterans’ Foundation charity on behalf of serving and former members of the British armed forces, and their dependants, who are in need.

 The Veterans' Foundation raises its money through the Veterans’ Lottery, the British Armed Forces Memorial Wall, and via donations which can be bolstered by up to 25% through Gift Aid.

 Since launching in July 2016, we have given millions of pounds in grants to hundreds of UK-based military charitable organisations, many of them smaller, but very worthwhile charities, which are helping members of the armed forces community.